Share an app in PowerApps

 After you share an app with one or more users or security groups, how they can see the app depends on the permission you shared the app with.

-If you shared app with User permission
+If you shared an app with Can use permission

 The people you shared the app with will receive an email notification if you selected that check box in the app sharing screen.
 In the email, they can click or tap a link to run the app on Dynamics 365.
 Soon we will support universal links, which means if you have PowerApps Studio or PowerApps Mobile installed, the app will open in PowerApps Studio or PowerApps mobile.